cellehcim/free-code-camp-projects/README.md

 # free-code-camp-projects
 All of the freeCodeCamp projects I've done.

-### Context
+## Context

 freeCodeCamp is a non-profit organization dedicated to making web development, data analysis, interview prep, and machine learning accessible to anyone.
-The organization's courses also include some projects and challenges to do, in which I'm currently completing to prevent my already-learned skills from atrophying since I left.
+The organization's courses also include some projects and challenges to do, in which I'm currently completing to prevent my already-learned skills from atrophying since I graduated from BCIT.

+## Index

 ### Responsive Web Design